hpacheco/ses/labs/Lab3.md

 You can find a more detailed description of these steps in the [tutorial](https://github.com/microsoft/restler-fuzzer/blob/main/docs/user-guide/TutorialDemoServer.md).
 RESTler shall find a few simple errors with the Juice Shop client API.

-For the B2B orders specification, you will need to obtain a valid JWT token as before for Schemathesis.
+For the B2B orders specification, you will need to obtain a valid JWT token, as before for Schemathesis.
 Create a new script `token.sh` with executable permissions and the following content (the first line will be ignored):
 ```Shell
 echo "{u'11111111-11111-1111-1111-1111111': {}}"